corsairmarks/eldanaer_stellar_authority/mod/README.md

     * Update README
 * 2.2.1 Add "Technologies" tag because of the Colossus weapon, explicit mod dependency in description
 * 2.3.0 Add install flag for single-player game load
-* 2.3.1 Support new flag from Full Military Service for Battle Thralls (now known as Special Leadership Privileges for Battle Thralls and Bio-Trophies)
+* 2.3.1 Support new flag from Full Military Service for Battle Thralls (now known as Special Leadership Privileges for Battle Thralls & Bio-Trophies)
 * 2.3.2 Support new flag from Leader Traits: Enhanced Randomisation, fix High-G origin so starting Pops have the positive trait
 * 3.0.0 Mark as compatible with Stellaris version 3.1 "Lem"
     * Origin: High-G trait uses new triggered bonuses (similar to the changes to Void Dweller)